grisoe/tweethunter/README.md

 ```bash
 python tweethunter.py -s "2020-01-12" -u "2021-01-12"
 ```
 Specify a configuration file.
-If unsed, then conf/conf.json is used as the default.
 ```bash
 python tweethunter.py -c "conf/custom_config.json"
 ```
 Take screenshots of the tweets found.
+If you are using the Docker version, you have to use the -hl argument, too.
 ```bash
 python tweethunter.py -ss
 ```